Panoramic view of the Quilotoa Lagoon with emerald green water from the lookout point.

 Briefing

-Experience Ecuador’s Andean highlands on a private, 3-day guided journey that blends nature and local culture.
-Travel through indigenous and mestizo villages, cross deep canyons and páramo landscapes, and enjoy sweeping views of snow-capped volcanoes on your way to Quilotoa Lagoon, a volcanic crater famed for its emerald-green water.
+Experience the Andean highlands of Ecuador on this 3-day Quilotoa Loop Guided Tour, a journey that combines breathtaking landscapes with authentic local culture.
+Travel through indigenous and mestizo villages, cross deep canyons, and explore the unique páramo ecosystem, with panoramic views of snow-capped volcanoes along the way.
+The adventure ends at the spectacular Quilotoa Lagoon, a volcanic crater lake famous for its striking emerald-green waters.

 Tour details